-- Open icing container and remove foil lid.
-Place in microwave for about one minute.
-Stir into melted morsels until well blended.
-Stir in peppermint oil, if desired, and then add crushed candy canes.
+- Open the icing container and remove the foil lid.
+Place it in the microwave for about one minute, then stir it into the melted morsels until well blended.1 16-ounce can store-bought cream cheese icing

 “God didn’t bring ya this far to drop ya off now!”

 What did I do wrong?
 The white chocolate chips didn’t melt until smooth.
 I kept heating 1 minute intervals until it started to turn brown.

 Hey Jane!
 Sounds like it heated a little too fast so that the outside started to cook before the interior was hot enough to melt fully.
 It may be the microwave or the type of bowl that contributed.
 I would heat in one minute intervals, stir and wait a minute, then repeat, pausing a minute or so each time to allow the heat to distribute.
 If you have a stoneware bowl that may help as well.

 It was still very good and got compliments at church dinner.
 I may try doubler boiler next time or half power on microwave.

 Do you have to refrigerator the fudge so it can set as well as leaving it in the fridge after it is made.
 It sounds very good and extremely easy to make.
 Can’t wait to try it.
 Can I use peppermint extract instead of peppermint oil?
 Have a great day.